dxms/php-openbox-menu/README.md

 - From that point afterwards, menu is not generated each time, but read from xml file.
 - When You add new programs, this pipe-menu will not show fresh installations until generated .xml file is deleted, hence recreated again automatically upon next focus.
 - This can be changed on lines 37/38 (right before first function '<b>loc()</b>') with '<b>filemtime()</b>', etc.
-- Thera are also few basic changes that can be made within source code, just follow shell style comments for that.
+- There are also few basic changes that can be made within source code, just follow shell style comments for that.